chanced/focus-svelte/README.md

 ## Description

 focus-svelte works a bit differently than other focus traps I've encounted.
-Rather than using an event listener to track user activity and overriding the default behavior of the browser, the DOM is manipulated instead.
+Rather than using an event listener to track user activity and override the default behavior of the browser, the DOM is manipulated instead.
 All elements outside of an active focus trap's descendants or ancestory have their `tabindex` set to `-1` if it was `0` or greater previously.